Utah's Iron Mission

 The Fort Cedar (Plat A) site is marked by a monument at about 1400 West Industrial Road.
 The monument marks the southwest corner of the of the old fort which covered 63 acres and contained 120 lots.
 The wall was 9 feet high.
 This was the second "permanent" fort, the community having been moved because the first "permanent" fort was deemed to vulnerable to Indian attack due to its proximity to the hills.

-A marker has been placed at the site of Cedar City's old Union Pacific Railroad Depot (now occupied by the Godfather's Pizza).
+A marker has been placed at the site of Cedar City's old Union Pacific Railroad Depot (now occupied by a restaurant).
 The railroad spur came in 1923 to serve tourists, agriculture, and the iron mines.
 A plaque and a 25-ton piece of iron ore also marks the spot.

 At the southwest corner of the Cedar City park at 200 North Main Street is a marker commemorating Silvestre Velez de Escalante's passage through the Cedar City area on 12 October 1776.

-The "Rock Church," located at 100 East Center Street was built at great sacrifice of local materials in 1930.
+The "Rock Church," located at 100 East Center Street was built using local materials and at great sacrifice in 1930.
 It is open for free tours.

 A marker on the back of Mountain West Books, 77 North Main Street of Cedar city, a marker commemorates the ZCMI CO-OP Building (1896 - 1939).
 In its day this store was the official outlet of ZCMI (Zion's Co-operative Mercantile Institution), "America's First Department Store".
 This building housed the "Cedar City Co-op", later named the "Cedar Merc.", which was part of the ZCMI co-operative system servicing more than 150 communities with retail commodities and services beginning in 1868.